Why Tom Harrison Could Learn A Lot From Grand Theft Auto

 So here’s something for Tom Harrison to consider.
 Video games are one of the primary forms of entertainment in today’s fast-paced society.
 In fact, I bet Harrison lies awake at night wishing that tickets for the cricket sold as quickly as copies of Grand Theft Auto.
 Well, I happen to be a gamer myself.
 And I love GTA almost as much as I love cricket.

 The reality is that Grand Theft Auto is a huge open world adventure that takes absolutely hours to complete.
 In fact all open world RPGs (role playing games) are the same.
-The storylines usually takes a long time to unfold, it takes time to work out the strategies involved, and the titles slowly grow on you until you’re absolutely immersed in the narrative (much like cricket in fact).
-But once you’re hooked, you’re hooked.
+The storylines usually take a long time to unfold, it takes ages to master the tactics and subplots, and the drama slowly grows on you until you’re absolutely immersed in the narrative.
+But once you’re hooked, you’re hooked … a bit like cricket wouldn’t you say?

 If you Google games like the Fallout, Mass Effect and The Witcher series, you’ll find armies of completely devoted fans who spend hundreds of hours playing RPGs and exploring every nuance.
 RPGs are one of the most popular form of video games in the world.
 And they makes lots, and lots, and lots, of money.
 Sure I’ve got friends who prefer basic first person shoot ’em ups like Call of Duty, where you basically pick up the control and shoot anything that moves, but the enduring success of RPGs proves to me that not all people want the same things.
 There’s still plenty of room for slow burning entertainment.

-And that’s why, in my opinion, English cricket is screwed.
+And that’s why, in my opinion, English cricket is staring into the abyss.
 It’s because Harrison’s comments imply that those running the sport in our country have absolutely no faith in their product (as it currently is).
-They think it’s irrelevant and needs to change.
-And that T20 is the only way forward.
+They think it’s irrelevant, needs to change dramatically, and that T20 is the only way forward.
 That’s what they’ve decided and they won’t even contemplate anything else.

 Personally I think they’re wrong.
 Profoundly wrong.
 I believe that cricket would be far better off if the ECB ignored all the cliches about modern life, dropped all their glitzy initiatives, and simply put live international cricket (or at least some of it) back on terrestrial television.

 People like Harrison are doing more harm than good.
 And don’t give me that rubbish about terrestrial TV not wanting cricket.
-Why would Rupert Murdoch pay a king’s ransom over an eleven year period to show a sport no other channel wants?
-Give me a break.
+Why would Rupert Murdoch pay a king’s ransom over an eleven year period for a sport no other channel wants?

 James Morgan